warolv/vault-backup/README.md

 ## More things that will be added

 * support for different authentication mechanisms
-* Add to PyPI as package
+* add to PyPI as package
 * example of how to run scheduled backup from Jenkins
 * example of how to run scheduled backup using vault_handler and k8s cronjob